-‘Missing Richard Simmons:’ Close Friend Of Guru Creates Podcast To Seek Answers
+‘Missing Richard Simmons:’ Podcast Created By Close Friend Of Guru Seeks Answers

 “The people that surround me are wonderful people who take great care of me.”

-Despite the tone of reassurance, however, Richard’s last notable no-show at the permanent shutting of Slimmons, his famed exercise studio, in November of 2016 after 40 years of business, as noted by Time Out, caused one of his close friends, former producer of The Daily Show Dan Taberski, to rev up public interest surrounding Simmons’ disappearing act by way of a new online podcast, Missing Richard Simmons.
+Despite the mention of reassurance, however, Richard’s last notable no-show at the permanent shutting of Slimmons, his famed exercise studio, in November of 2016 after 40 years of business, as noted by Time Out, caused one of his friends, former producer of The Daily Show Dan Taberski, to rev up public interest surrounding Simmons’ disappearing act by way of a new online podcast, Missing Richard Simmons.

 Missing Richard Simmons is so much fun, sad, and so compelling: https://t.co/uWkKj6j3Vs pic.twitter.com/mucCLJAVih